-- (1) 5VDC 1A power supply

-- (1) HDMI monitor or a DVI-D monitor with an adapter.
-(NOTE: Only HDMI will give you audio capability).

-- (1) Micro HDMI to HDMI cable

-- (1) USB wireless keyboard and mouse combo.

-- (1) USB HUB (OPTIONAL).
+- (1) 5VDC 1A power supply - (1) HDMI monitor or a DVI-D monitor.
+(NOTE: Only HDMI will give you audio capability). - (1) Micro HDMI to HDMI cable or a Micro HDMI to DVI-D adapter. - (1) USB wireless keyboard and mouse combo. - (1) USB HUB (OPTIONAL).
 The board has only one USB host port, so you may need to use a USB Hub if your keyboard and mouse requires two ports.

-For an up-to-date list of confirmed working accessories please go to http://circuitco.com/support/index.php?title=BeagleBone Black Accessories
+For an up-to-date list of confirmed working accessories please go to http://circuitco.com/support/index.php?title=BeagleBone_Black_Accessories